UMAprotocol/protocol/documentation/oracle/governance/adding_a_price_identifier.md

 - Step 2: Get Ready For Vote

 In order for the UMIP to move to the next stage of discussion, you should construct an off-chain transaction reflecting the implementation of the addition of a new price identifier and attach it to the UMIP.
-The UMA team will put this UMIP to a UMA tokenholder vote.
+The UMA foundation will put this UMIP to a UMA tokenholder vote.
-This is achieved by the proposer address, controlled by the UMA team, proposing this UMIP to the governor contract, which initiates a vote on the UMIP.
+This is achieved by the proposer address, controlled by the UMA foundation, proposing the transaction to the governor contract, which initiates a vote on the transaction.
-The UMA team will simultaneously broadcast in other voter communities (e.g. Slack, Github) that the vote is being initiated.
+The UMA foundation will simultaneously broadcast in other voter communities (e.g. Slack, Github) that the vote is being initiated.

 - Step 3: Vote